find a good offer banner 2023

 Then it went hand in hand with them showing us the city, again insisting that we should not pay anything ourselves.
 We did get that changed though, as entrees and food despite the low price level after all ran up in some money.

-Iran - Shiraz - girl with us flag as scarf - travels
+Shiraz - girl with us flag as a scarf - travels

 Shiraz, Iran's most liberal city

-The locals are very proud that Shiraz is perhaps the most liberal city in Iran.
-The women show more hair than the headscarf, and they have a vibrant cultural life with theater, opera and music on the streets.
-And then they have some very impressive mosques that you may well visit.
+The locals are very proud that Shiraz is perhaps the most liberal city you can experience when traveling to Iran.
+The women show more hair than headscarves, and they have a vibrant cultural life with theatre, opera and music in the street.
+And then they have some very impressive mosques that you must visit.

 We got a blurry snapshot taken of her, which she discovered and smiled at before she went outside and smoked a cigarette.
 Hats off to rebels in a clerical regime.